|Application Deadline||April 16th and September 7th|

 The central scientific question that drives VISTA is ‘How can neural and/or machine systems be integrated to provide adaptive visual behavior in real-world conditions’.
 Answering this question will provide fundamental advances to vision science and exciting, widespread applications for visual health and technologies.
 Our overarching aim is to advance visual science through research that spans computational and biological perspectives and results in real-world applications.

 Fellowships will be awarded competitively based on the strength of the candidate, the strength of the research proposal, and fit with the goals of the VISTA program.
+Distinguished Fellowships will be awarded competitively to the very best candidates, (nationally or internationally), provided they have met the additional standards for excellence expected of the program.

 To be eligible to apply:

-- Postdoctoral Fellows who hold an external award (e.g. NSERC) at York, and who have not previously held a VISTA Postdoctoral Award, are eligible to apply for a one year extension from VISTA during the final year of their award;
+- Postdoctoral Fellows who hold an external award (e.g. NSERC) at York, and who have previously held a VISTA Postdoctoral Award, are eligible to apply for a one year extension from VISTA during the final year of their award;

 - Postdoctoral candidates who are employed at York University under the category of 'Postdoctoral Visitor' are only eligible to apply to VISTA during their first 6 months of employment (or until the first available VISTA Postdoctoral Award application deadline, whichever comes first);